 As expected, we saw increases in negative affect, anxiety, and depression during the week prior to the election, although the increase in anxiety was only present among non-Trump supporters.
 Then, following the election, we saw these negative outcomes decrease while positive affect increased in anticipation of the announcement of Biden as the winner.
 Finally, positive affect returned to baseline following the announcement of Biden as the winner and trajectories for negative affect, anxiety, and depression were flat.
 This pattern of results suggests Election Day itself was anticipated as a stressor and even though the outcome of the election was not known for several more days, negative outcomes decreased following Election Day.
-This is consistent with other work…..
-[CITATIONS].
+Our findings are consistent with previous work demonstrating the negative impact of elections, particularly those with a heavy anti-immigrant, anti-Latino rhetoric and behavior, on Latino’s psychological and physiological wellbeing (Toomey et al., 2014; White et al., 2014; Hatzenbuehler et al., 2017; DeJonckheere et al., 2018; Zeiders et al., 2020).
+However, we extend these findings by employing a daily diary design and analyzing our data utilizing piecewise growth models to separate the effects before, during, and after the election.

 In an exploratory fashion, we additionally investigated individual differences that moderated the increase in negative affect, anxiety, and depression in anticipation of the election, as individuals’ appraisal of a stressor is important in determining both the consequence of the stressor and how one mobilizes resources to cope in anticipation of the stressor (Lazarus & Folkman, 1984).
 One such factor was nativity, such that non-US-born participants had steeper positive trajectories than US-born participants.
-This is consistent with the idea that those who will be most significantly negatively impacted by the outcome of an election (in this case, the continued presidency of Donald Trump) will experience the most stress in anticipation of the election.
+This is consistent with the idea that those who will be disproportionately negatively impacted by the outcome of an election (in this case, the continued presidency of Donald Trump) will experience the most stress in anticipation of the election.
 In this case, non-US-born participants may have felt particularly uneasy about the prospect of Trump’s continued presidency and its effect on immigration policy, crossing the border to work or visit family, and continued encouragement of prejudice against immigrants and Mexicans.
-The deadly impact of anti-immigrant prejudice was felt especially keenly in El Paso on August 3, 2019, when a White man from Allen, Texas drove 10 hours to El Paso and shot and killed 22 people in a Walmart.
-The shooter told police he targeted Mexicans and prior to the shooting released an anti-immigrant manifesto online saying he was carrying out the attack in “response to the Hispanic invasion of Texas” ((Murphy, 2019)CITE).
+The deadly impact of anti-immigrant prejudice was felt keenly in El Paso on August 3, 2019, when a White man from Allen, Texas drove 10 hours to El Paso and shot and killed 22 people in a Walmart.
+The shooter told police he targeted Mexicans and prior to the shooting released an anti-immigrant manifesto online saying he was carrying out the attack in “response to the Hispanic invasion of Texas” (Murphy, 2019).
 Thus, the moderating effect of nativity on increases in anxiety prior to the election is unsurprising.